-Introduction and Resetting Our Lightroom Catalog to Default – Lightroom Video Tutorial
+Introduction and Resetting the Catalog to Default in Lightroom 3

 (The Lightroom video tutorial in this post is just under the introductory text below.
 The working files for this Lightroom video tutorial can be found just above the video.
 So that we can keep on providing free paid-quality content, please share these videos and raise awareness of SLR Lounge by Facebooking or Tweeting the site and articles, thank you!)